Step-by-Step Guide

 Look beyond the sticker price to calculate the complete cost of each option.
 Include platform or licensing fees, AI model API costs based on expected volume, integration development costs, training and onboarding time, ongoing maintenance and support hours, and scaling costs as your usage grows.
 Calculate the total cost for year one and projected costs for years two and three.

 Compare the total cost against the quantified value the agent will deliver.
-If the agent saves forty hours of labor per week at an average loaded cost of fifty dollars per hour, that is over one hundred thousand dollars in annual savings.
-An investment of twenty thousand dollars in a custom-built agent system that delivers one hundred thousand in savings is a clear win, even though the upfront cost feels significant.
+If the agent saves forty hours of labor per week at an average loaded cost of fifty dollars per hour, that's over $100,000 in annual savings.
+An investment of $20,000 in a custom-built agent system that delivers $100,000 in savings is a clear win, even though the upfront cost feels significant.

 Ready to Implement This?